 Preliminary economic assessment demonstrates robust economics

-Base case project economics
+Base case project economics as per the Interim Study1

 Life of operation |